-If you’d like to streamline the process, SuperMoney offers free auto loan engine that generates competing personalized pre-approvals in just a few minutes.
+Want to streamline the process?
+SuperMoney offers a free auto loan engine that generates competing personalized pre-approvals in just a few minutes.

-Just answer a few questions about your desired loan and your financial circumstances, and you’ll get your offers.
-Since these are soft pulls, the process won’t lower your credit score.
+Just answer a few questions about your desired loan and your financial circumstances, and you’ll get offers from several leading lenders.
+And since these are soft pulls, the process won’t hurt your credit score.

 Nobody wants to hurt their credit when shopping for an auto loan.
-Auto loan pre-approval can help you avoid needless hard pulls which might damage your credit score for years down the line.
-Once you find the loan you want (and you’re secure in the likelihood that the lender will approve your request), you can make your hard inquiry count!
+Auto loan pre-approval can help you avoid needless hard pulls which could otherwise hurt your credit score for years down the line.
+Once you find the perfect loan, you can make your hard inquiry count!

 Ready to start researching reliable lenders?
 SuperMoney can help!